ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 ## Properties
 Name | Type | Description
 --------- | ----------- | -----------
-id | Long | 64 bit integer identifier associated with this user name | String | The unique name of the user.
+id | Long | 64 bit integer identifier associated with this user. name | String | The unique name of the user. displayName | String | Human readable name of this user that will be shown to other users.

 ## HAL links
 Link | Methods | Description